-We are an international development organization with over 25 years’ experience of working with a global network of partners in Africa, Latin America and Asia.
+We are an international development organization with nearly 30 years’ experience of working with a global network of partners in Africa, Latin America and Asia.

-At INASP, we believe that research and knowledge have a crucial role to play in addressing global challenges and contributing to the achievement of the Sustainable Development Goals (SDGs).
 To realize this potential, we work in partnership to strengthen the capacity of individuals and institutions to produce, share and use research and knowledge, in support of national development.
-INASP promotes equity by actively addressing the needs of both men and women across all our work and addressing issues of power within the research and knowledge system.

 Why we exist

-But inequities within and between research and knowledge systems prevent the full potential of Southern talent from being bought to bear on local and global challenges.
+But we see voices that are not heard, talent that is wasted and research which is not used.
+Inequities within and between research and knowledge systems prevent the full potential of talent from being brought to bear on local and global challenges.